amd/HPCTrainingExamples/Pragma_Examples/OpenMP/C/USM/README.md

-explore the behaviour of the examples in this folder with and without HSA_XNACK enabled. export LIBOMPTARGET_INFO=-1 to see the memomory is moved when you set export HSA_XNACK=0 if you set export HSA_XNACK=1
+explore the behaviour of the examples in this folder with and without HSA_XNACK enabled. export LIBOMPTARGET_INFO=-1 to see the memory is moved when you set export HSA_XNACK=0 if you set export HSA_XNACK=1